philip-sparks/Springboard-MLE-Capstone/README.md

     1. Select "Create cluster"
     2. Set the s3 folder to the location of your bucket.
     3. Use the Spark application with any emr-5.2x release.
-    4. Set your instance type to m5.xlarge
+    4. Set your instance type to m5.xlarge (or possibly m5.2xlarge)
     5. Use a PEM key for your EC2 key pair.
 You cannot SSH in without one.
     6. Select "Create cluster" again
     ```